arneBersch/Zoeglfrex/docs/reference.md

 ```

 ## Raws
-If no Raw Attribute is given, the standard Attribute 2 will be used.
 If no Raw IDs are given, the IDs of the Raws of the currently selected Group in the current Cue will be used.

 ### Raw Attribute 2.x Set (Channel Values)